 Featuring glittering aisles of art, jewelry, home goods, and festive treats, the market offers shoppers a unique opportunity to do their holiday shopping while soaking up the splendor of winter in New York City.

-The market runs from early December through Christmas Eve.
+The market runs from late November through Christmas Eve.

 For a taste of the holidays in the Netherlands, head to Holland, Michigan, where the annual Kerstmarkt celebrates the Dutch roots of the Lower Peninsula city.

 Featuring wares such as wooden toys, heirloom spoons, and blacksmithed hooks and hangers, the Kerstmarkt has been bringing a Dutch Christmas to the Holland area since 1997.